 A bachelor's degree is required for admission to this program, and 250-500 hours of practical training is recommended for admission.
 Students may learn about genetics, pharmacology and patient care evaluations.
 Clinical clerkships must be completed before graduation.

 Pharmacy (Accelerated PharmD)

 This program is open to students without a previous college degree.
-Students spend 6 years completing the two phases of the program.
+Students spend five years completing the two phases of the program.
 The 2-year pre-professional phase includes foundational courses in subjects like chemistry, calculus, biology, microbiology, organic chemistry and physics.
-The final four years comprise the professional phase, and students take classes like biochemistry, pharmacology, therapeutics, virology and research methods.
+The final three years comprise the professional phase, and students take classes like biochemistry, pharmacology, therapeutics, virology and research methods.
 The professional phase also includes an experiential requirement where students work in community pharmacy settings.

-New England College of Optometry offers bachelor's and doctoral programs in optometry and a vision science master's program.
+New England College of Optometry offers doctoral programs in optometry and a vision science master's program.
 At Northeastern University students can study athletic training, health sciences, nursing, psychology, pharmacology, physical therapy and speech audiology.
 Some of the healthcare-related fields of study at Simmons College include nutrition, exercise science, dietetics, nursing, public health, physical therapy and healthcare administration.

 Bunker Hill Community College has associate's and certificate programs in medical imaging, medical laboratory technician, nursing, allied health, surgical technology and medical imaging.
 Certificate and associate's programs for nursing, radiologic technology and health careers are also available at Roxbury Community College.